julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ### Ritual Use: Emotional Protection + Psychic Boundaries + Courage
 Carried by soldiers for bravery.
 Used in rituals to keep your heart strong and your mind clear during conflict or transformation.

-**Folklore Note:** In British folk magic, yarrow was stuffed under pillows to dream of one’s true love — or enemies.
+**Folklore Note:** In British folk magic, yarrow was stuffed under pillows to dream of one’s true love or of one's enemies.
 Romans called it Herba Militaris, a soldier’s herb.

+In fact, yarrow, basil and rue are among the most well-known herbs used in protection magic workings.
+See **[Top Protective Plants in Witchcraft](/top-protective-herbs-witchcraft/)** to find out why and how to use them.

 ---